 Two kilogram of Maize grains (yellow maize) was purchased from Eke Awka market Awka in Anambra State.
 The maize grains were sorted, washed thoroughly and steeped using two traditional methods (continuous steeping; this involved steeping of maize without changing the steep water for 72 hours) and intermittent steeping; this involved steeping of maize for 72 hours and removing and replacing the steep water every 12 hours).

-An aliquot of the fermentate were aseptically collected from the steeping vessels using sterile containers.
+An aliquot of the fermentasample was aseptically collected from the steeping vessels using sterile containers.
 Two samples were collected from the first day to the final day of steeping for microbiological analysis.
 After the last day of steeping, the steeped grains were removed from the steeping vessels, wet milled, wet sieved using muslin cloth and allowed to settle and dewatered and bagged.
 The Akamu samples were collected for proximate, macro mineral and water-soluble vitamins analysis.

 Sample Preparation and Standardization of Inoculum

-Five millilitres (5 ml) of steep water collected from the two traditional steeping processes were added to 45 ml of water in a conical flask.
-Then 1 ml of the sample suspension was diluted using a tenfold serial dilution prior to the inoculation on the nutrient Agar and Sabouraud Dextrose Agar.
+Five millilitre (5 ml) of steep water collected from the two traditional steeping processes was added to 45 ml of water in a conical flask.
+Then 1 ml of the sample suspension was diluted using a tenfold serial dilution prior to the inoculation on nutrient Agar and Sabouraud Dextrose Agar.

 Microbial Isolation

 A Tenfold serial dilution was carried out for the enumeration of microorganisms present by spread plate method.
-Sabouraud dextrose Agar (SDA) was supplemented with Chloramphenicol to inhibit the growth of commensal bacteria and was utilized to enumerate fungi while nutrient agar supplemented with Nystatin were utilized for bacteria growth.
+Sabouraud dextrose Agar (SDA) was supplemented with Chloramphenicol to inhibit the growth of commensal bacteria to enumerate fungi while nutrient agar supplemented with Nystatin were utilized for bacteria growth.
 Aliquot of 0.2 ml of the samples was inoculated in the respective media and a sterile bent glass rod was used to spread the sample on the agar.
 For Bacteria and Yeast total viable count, culture was incubated for 24-48 hours at 37oC.

 The total viable count was obtained using TVC= N xD/V where TVC= Total Viable Count, N= mean colony, V= Volume of sample inoculated and D=Dilution Factor.